Sequoia/afonigizer/README.md

 ##AFONIGIZER
-This will be a bookmarklet that obsures ("afonigizes") peoples' identities on facebook and google+ for screenshots.
+This will be a bookmarklet that obsures ("afonigizes") people's identities on facebook and google+ for screenshots.

 Currently, to use it, you paste it into your console in Firefox, Chrome, or Opera

 ###To do
-* salt the robohash string w/ random num so it doesn't always return the same picture (g+ username will always persist), so you can't "recreate" the shot
+* get "joe blow likes this" names
+* get names tagged in a post (these both have data-hovercard)
 * map the names to an array and replace them rather than just truncating them
 * get the names *in* the comments and replace them
 * add a demo screenshot
+* bookmarkletify it or whatever!!!!!!